-The Thorax & Pelvis – using the Integrated Systems Model
+The Thorax & Pelvis – The Integrated Systems Model

 1. a 4 day lecture/practical course – all lectures will be provided online as part of a course prep package leaving in class time for discussion of the online lecture material, practical skill acquisition and clinical reasoning.
 Post-course support will be provided with short videos of most labs covered in class.

 Do you see patients with recurrent problems and, in the face of limited evidence, question if you are being the most effective you can be in your approach to treatment?
-Do you know how to determine if the thorax, lumbar spine and/or pelvis (essentially the trunk) is playing a role in the clinical presentation and if so what to do or where to begin treatment?
+Do you know how to determine if the thorax, pelvis or hip is playing the primary role in the clinical presentation and if so what to do or where to begin treatment?

 Increasingly, scientific evidence suggests that function of the pelvis is essential for the performance of almost every task.
 However, how do we know if the loss of pelvic function is the cause of the patient’s primary complaint (the criminal) or merely the victim of an impairment elsewhere.
 How do we know if the loss of function of the thorax is the cause of the loss of pelvic function?
 How do we know if the relationship between the thorax & the pelvis is responsible for the failure of the lumbar spine to transfer loads optimally?

 The restoration of function and performance depends on being able to identify and treat the underlying source of the problem and it is common to find the pelvis as the criminal in some cases and the victim in others.
 The same is true for the thorax.
 Do you have a way of knowing when to treat the pelvis, when to treat the thorax, when to treat the lumbar spine and when to look elsewhere?

 This course will introduce the functional interplay between the thorax and the lumbopelvic-hip region and how the current Integrated Systems Model can facilitate the understanding and interpretation of each patient’s unique clinical picture to determine: